Rule 4123:1-5-07 | Hand tools, hand-held portable powered tools, other hand-held equipment and portable safety containers.

 (3) Use of compressed air.

-The employer shall instruct the employees that compressed air shall not be used to clean themselves off.
+The employer will instruct the employees that compressed air shall not be used to clean themselves off.

-All jacks shall have the rated load legibly and permanently marked in a prominent location, except jacks supplied as standard equipment in passenger cars.
+All jacks will have the rated load legibly and permanently marked in a prominent location, except jacks supplied as standard equipment in passenger cars.

 (J) Block and tackle equipment.

-(1) All blocks shall fit the size of rope they carry, and shall be so constructed as not to chafe the rope running through them.
+(1) All blocks will fit the size of rope they carry, and shall be so constructed as not to chafe the rope running through them.

-(2) Where ropes are subjected to chafing by dragging across an intervening object, such object shall be padded.
+(2) Where ropes are subjected to chafing by dragging across an intervening object, such object will be padded.

 (K) Hand tools, miscellaneous.

-Employers shall not issue or permit the use of unsafe hand tools, such as:
+Employers will not issue or permit the use of unsafe hand tools, such as:

 (1) Wrenches when jaws are sprung to the point that slippage occurs;